Gigi Hadid Glows In Sun-Drenched Coachella Snap

 On April 18, the supermodel updated her Instagram.
 A candid photo shows Gigi shot from the waist up.
 With her arms in the air and her tongue visible via a smile, the Victoria’s Secret Angel appears to be having the time of her life.
 Anonymous revelers surround Hadid in the snap, but the focus is all on her.
 Looking directly at the camera through pink-framed shades, Gigi appears the epitome of the festival’s purpose – fun in the sun.

-47.2 million followers are going to prompt swift commentary.
-Despite appearing solo in the snap, Gigi found herself probed on her recent split from former One Direction star, Zayn Malik.
+Nearly 47.2 million followers are going to prompt swift commentary.
+Despite appearing solo in the snap, Gigi found herself probed on her recent split from former One Direction star Zayn Malik.
 One fan begged for more info.

 “Is zigi together @gigihadid plzz tell me”